Gekkio/gb-research/sm83-cpu-core/README.markdown

 - real-world ROM testing by plugging the CPU core into a "mock SoC" (not included in the repo at the moment).
 The CPU core passes all Blargg's cpu_instrs that don't require SoC peripherals.
-In practice this means everything except "02 - interrupts" which only passes partially
+In practice this means everything except "02 - interrupts" which only passes partially.
+Simulating cpu_instrs took around 3 hours 20 minutes on my Ryzen 9 5950X machine using a single core at 100% the whole time (GHDL does not support multi-core simulation)

 ## What has not been done